 TSG provides companies with high-quality regulatory and scientific consulting services.
 We aim to understand our clients' goals and objectives, learn the scientific and technical aspects of projects and anticipate compliance challenges to plan a strategic path forward.
 TSG's team of experts is deadline-focused, responsive and committed to professionalism.
 We have the utmost respect for the confidentiality of our work, strong project management skills, and take great measure to cultivate long-term partnerships with clients.

 TSG has a team of scientists and regulatory consultants who manage all aspects of product registration, lifecycle management and strategic planning with our customers.
-Key professionals working with antimicrobials, sanitizers and disinfectants include Lisa Amadio, Erin Tesch, Christine Greene, and Abigail Wacek and in our state team Kelly Rahn, April Kitchen and Ananda Thomason.
+Key professionals working with antimicrobials, sanitizers and disinfectants include Juli Mann, Julie Ownbey, Hal Stowe and Abigail Wacek, and in our state team Kelly Rahn, April Kitchen and Ananda Thomason.

 No, under FIFRA cleaners and deodorizers are exempt from registration.
 However, there is a tremendous amount of complexity associated with the intended use of the product and whether EPA would consider a specific claim to be pesticidal, thus triggering the requirement for registration.
 TSG can assist in helping to navigate the complexity of these claims and provide guidance on claims to avoid the need for EPA registration.

 Yes!
 EPA considers the term “germ” as a public health efficacy claim.
 Any product claiming to kill or control germs on environmental surfaces must first register the product with the EPA and in the states.
 TSG’s consultants can assist your company in identifying the data required to support a germs claim, in developing label language to support the claim, and in submitting an application to support the addition of this claim to a pesticide product label.